plule/vox-uristi/site/index.md

 ### v0.3

-- Initial support for some buildings
+- Initial support for some construction buildings

 ### v0.2